Ardmac appoints deputy MD for data centre division

-In July 2020 Ardmac announced a ‘significant equity investment’ in a company called Cental, which specialised in modular infrastructure for data centre, telecommunications, and the utilities sectors.
+In July 2020 Ardmac announced a ‘significant equity investment' in a company called Cental, which specialised in modular infrastructure for data center, telecommunications, and the utilities sectors.

 Ronan Quinn said at the time that the investment brings together specialists partners, and also boosts manufacturing capacity.

 “In Cental, we now have that crucial manufacturing fabrication infrastructure that provides the expertise and capacity required to deliver complex high value projects offsite and then deliver them to our customer locations.
 We are very excited to leverage the synergies in place between our two companies.

 Ardmac also enhanced its capabilities as a provider of offsite modular solutions to its clients in the data center, pharmaceutical, healthcare and advanced manufacturing sectors, whilst opening up new solutions for commercial fit-out clients.

 A statement from Cental CEO Brian McGuire noted that the investment would double the size of its engineering team from 70 to 140 people over the next two years.

 “We are delighted to welcome Ardmac as strategic partners.
 Our combined engineering and management teams will further enhance our already ambitious growth strategy,” said McGuire.